 I borrowed a Canon 550d from a friend and it came with the 18-55mm and 55-250mm kit lenses.
 I was stunned by the difference in quality with the optical viewfinder over the digital one of the FZ45.
 I was initially disappointed with the range of the 55-250 over what I had of the 24-600 but the quality of the shots were so much better.
 This did it for me... time to upgrade again.

-Recent additions have been a Canon 70d and Canon 24-105mm f4 L lens which is now my main go to set up.
+Wanting a full frame upgrade I settled on the Canon 6D Mk II with a Canon 24-105mm f4 L lens which is now my main go to set up.